 In March 2017, the FASB issued new guidance that changes the presentation of net periodic pension cost and net periodic postretirement cost ("net periodic benefit costs").
 The new guidance requires employers to report the service cost component of net periodic benefit costs in the same line item as other compensation costs in the income statement.
 The other components of net periodic benefit costs are required to be presented in the income statement separately from the service cost component and outside a subtotal of income from operations.
 In addition, only the service cost component is eligible for capitalization, when applicable.
-The guidance is effective for annual periods beginning after December 15, 2017, including interim periods within those annual periods.
-The new guidance requires retrospective application for the presentation of the service cost component and the other components of net periodic benefit costs as discussed in more detail below, and prospective application for the capitalization of the service cost component.
+The guidance requires retrospective application for the presentation of the service cost component and the other components of net periodic benefit costs as discussed in more detail below, and prospective application for the capitalization of the service cost component.